-Through our Mediators Program, formerly the Facilitators Program, GFWC offers specialized, confidential assistance to all levels of Federation in dealing with membership issues, including recruitment, retention, and new club development.
+Through our Mediators Program, formerly the Facilitators Program, GFWC offers specialized, confidential assistance to all levels of the Federation in dealing with membership issues, including recruitment, retention, and new club development.
 Since 2002, when GFWC introduced its first class of “Mentors,” individual GFWC members, clubs, districts, and State Federations have had the benefit of a specially selected and trained team of experienced and passionate GFWC members to assist them with a variety of issues.
 The work of this team complements, supports, and reinforces that of GFWC officers, committees, and staff.

 How can the GFWC Mediators help our club, district, or State Federation?

 GFWC encourages its members to take advantage of the many resources it provides for building and sustaining successful clubs, including the expertise of district, state, and national officers and committee chairmen.
 Informative publications, such as GFWC Clubwoman Magazine, the GFWC Club Manual, News & Notes, and a variety of lectures, workshops, and conferences are available to assist clubwomen.
 However, issues may arise at any level of the Federation that require a more specialized approach.
 For these cases, the GFWC Mediators are “on call” to provide impartial advice, counsel, and assistance in developing successful recruitment and retention programs, building new clubs, using parliamentary procedure effectively, and resolving personality and organizational conflicts.
 All interaction with a GFWC Mediator will be kept confidential.

 How do I/we request a GFWC Mediator?